Saksham-Shrey/UrbanServicePlatform/README.md

 - **Bid Selection**: Consumers can review bids and select the one that best meets their needs.
 - **Service Management for Workers**: Workers can view all posted services, including those they've bid on and those to which their bid has been accepted.
 - **Service Management for Consumers**: Consumers can view and manage only the services they have posted.
+- **Payment Screen**: A mock screen for payment is included, but it does not yet have a payment gateway integration.
+- **Rating and Reviews**: Consumers and workers can rate and review each other after a service is completed.

 ## Screenshots